zfarkas/docker_samples/1_base_containers/README.md

 wherease the web component's internal port `80` is exposed to port `8080` on the host.

+First start the `node` component, and start the `web` component afterwards.

 Once all the containers are running, open http://localhost:8080/ in your browser.
 The first line is a counter returned by Node.js, the second line is some message also coming from Node.js, but all these served through the web